milshyna-albina/MissionControl/README.md

   "route": ["Lviv", "Warsaw"]
 }
 ```
-### 🧭 Destination Not Reachable
+### 🧭 No Route
-If the app says “Destination not reachable”, it means there’s no valid path between the traveler’s location and the target city in your map.
+If the app says “No Route”, it means there’s no valid path between the traveler’s location and the destination city in your map.
 Try adding missing connections in `map.txt`.

 ---